Howard Baker

-Howard Henry Baker Jr. (November 15, 1925 – June 26, 2014) was an American politician, diplomat and photographer who served as a United States Senator from Tennessee from 1967 to 1985.
-During his tenure, he rose to the rank of Senate Minority Leader and then Senate Majority Leader.
+Howard Henry Baker Jr. (November 15, 1925 – June 26, 2014) was an American politician, diplomat and photographer who served as a United States senator from Tennessee from 1967 to 1985.
+During his tenure, he rose to the rank of Senate minority leader and then Senate majority leader.
 A member of the Republican Party, Baker was the first Republican to be elected to the U.S. Senate in Tennessee since the Reconstruction era.

 Known in Washington, D.C., as the "Great Conciliator", Baker was often regarded as one of the most successful senators in terms of brokering compromises, enacting legislation, and maintaining civility.
 For example, he had a lead role in the fashioning and passing of the Clean Air Act of 1970 with Democratic senator Edmund Muskie.
 A moderate conservative, he was also respected by his Democratic colleagues.

 Baker sought the Republican presidential nomination in 1980 but dropped out after the first set of primaries.
 From 1987 to 1988, he served as White House Chief of Staff for President Ronald Reagan.
-From 2001 to 2005, he was the United States Ambassador to Japan.
+From 2001 to 2005, he was the United States ambassador to Japan for President George W. Bush.

 Early life

 Baker was born on November 15, 1925, in Huntsville, Tennessee, to Dora Ladd Baker and Howard Baker Sr. His father served as a Republican member of the US House of Representatives from 1951 to 1964, representing Tennessee's Second District.
+In 1934, when he was 8 years old, his mother, Dora, died of appendicitis.
+His father would later marry Irene Bailey.
 Baker attended The McCallie School in Chattanooga, and after graduating, he attended Tulane University in New Orleans.
 Baker was an alumnus of the Alpha Sigma Chapter of the Pi Kappa Phi fraternity.
 During World War II, he trained at a U.S. Navy facility on the campus of the University of the South in Sewanee, Tennessee, in the V-12 Navy College Training Program.
 He served as a lieutenant in the United States Navy and graduated from the University of Tennessee College of Law in 1949.
 That year, he was admitted to the Tennessee bar and began his law practice.